cvan/taro/README.md

 ## Development

-From one terminal session, run the file watchers:
+To run the file watchers, run this from one terminal session:

+    npm run watch:js

+And run this from another terminal session:

-    npm run watch
+    npm run watch:css

-Serve the site from the simple server:
+And from yet another terminal session, serve the site from the simple server:

     npm run dev